jPaez-Farrell/JPaez-Farrell.github.io/_teaching/IntermediateMacro2021-22.md

 type: "Undergraduate course"
 permalink: /teaching/IntermediateMacro2021-22
 venue: "University of Sheffield"
-date: 01-01-2022
+date: 01-01-2023

 ---

-This is the second half of a second year undergraduate course taught in 2022.
-Further content will be posted soon.
+Below you can find some content for a second year undergraduate course in macroeconomics.

 [Diagram for the Keynesian coordination failure model (based on Williamson's book)](http://jPaez-Farrell.github.io/files/ecn202_content/Keynesian_Coordination_note_public.pdf)